Open-Source-Community/OSC-26-FRONT-END-Material/HTML/Session-two/Readme.md

 Pre-Formatted text Element <pre> is used to create a container like p for paragraphs and it understands and keeps all spaces you wrote. --> block element

 Inline Frame Element <iframe> is used to create a mini window that contains another page (Inside our website or not). --> inline element
-Inline Frame Element <iframe> is used to create a mini window that contains another page (Inside our website or not). --> inline element